nicolassutter/freelancer-toolkit/README.md

 - SolidStart app
 - Tanstack Router for Solid
 - zod
-- Hey API (openapi-ts) to generate zod schemas, type defs, sdks based on the openapi spec
 - Tailwind CSS for custom styles
 - Ark UI with Park UI for premade components, Park UI uses panda css under the hood so we manually configure its layers to avoid conflicts with Tailwind CSS layers